Skills Gap: How To Understand and Use it to Your Advantage

 Know your business

 It is valuable to know how each department in the company is coping with the changing world of work.
-Having a clear overview of the organisation and where it’s heading will help to determine which teams are not meeting objectives and why.
-You can look at resources and evaluate individual performance to determine what skills each team requires training on.
+A clear overview of the organisation and where it’s heading will help determine which teams are not meeting objectives and why.
+You can look at resources and evaluate individual performance to determine what skills each team requires training.

 Measure your skills

-Evaluate how your employees are contributing to the business by conducting surveys and skill assessments.
+Evaluate how your employees contribute to the business by conducting surveys and skill assessments.
 Creating a skills matrix could be a great place to start.

-The top skills and skill groups that employers see as rising in prominence include critical thinking and problem-solving, as well as skills in self-management such as active learning, resilience, stress tolerance, and flexibility.
+The top skills and skill groups employers see as rising in prominence include critical thinking and problem-solving, as well as self-management skills such as active learning, resilience, stress tolerance, and flexibility.

-Providing your employees with the requisite training will help to fill skill gaps and provide you with an engaged and productive workforce.
+Providing your employees with the requisite training will help fill skill gaps and provide an engaged and productive workforce.

 Employees are often keen to receive career development training and will be appreciative.
-There has been a four-fold increase in the numbers of individuals seeking out opportunities for learning online through their own initiative, a five-fold increase in employer provision of online learning opportunities to their workers and a nine-fold enrolment increase for learners accessing online learning through government programs.
+There has been a fourfold increase in the number of individuals seeking out opportunities for learning online through their own initiative, a fivefold increase in employer provision of online learning opportunities to their workers, and a ninefold increase in enrolment for learners accessing online learning through government programs.

-You can provide training internally or externally, reaching out to professional training firms that provide workshops or seminars can be helpful and a good team-building exercise.
+You can provide training internally or externally; contacting professional training firms that provide workshops or seminars can be helpful and a good team-building exercise.

 Hire Smart

 Aim to foresee where skill gaps may arise in the future and build out your workforce plan accordingly.
 Don’t hire employees reactively every time a new need arises, instead focus on building a proactive recruitment plan.
-Have a long-term strategy for all new employees and make sure they fill requirements for the present and the near future.
-Using pre-hire assessments to measure not only the skills you currently need but are likely to need in the near future is a great way to proactively reduce your skills gap.
+Have a long-term strategy for all new employees and ensure they fill the present and the near future requirements.
+Using pre-hire assessments to measure not only the skills you currently need but are likely to need shortly is a great way to reduce your skills gap proactively.

-Whilst you should be specific about what you need from a future employee, you should also keep an open mind.
-It is unhelpful to create an overly exhaustive list of requirements for applicants to meet – you are only limiting your range of candidates.
+While you should be specific about what you need from a future employee, you should also keep an open mind.
+It is unhelpful to create an overly exhaustive list of requirements for applicants to meet—you are only limiting your range of candidates.

-Try to focus on skills and abilities that you require but also acknowledge non-tangible qualities such as commitment and drive.
+Focus on your required skills and abilities, but also acknowledge non-tangible qualities such as commitment and drive.
+These attributes can be captured in an Ideal Candidate Profile.
 Allow yourself to identify overlooked and diverse talent pools.
 Different candidates that your workforce may not already have are likely to bring something new and beneficial to your organization.

 Be Ready

 Always be thinking ahead.
 How is your organization prepared to change with the times?
 What future work trends could emerge that may affect your organization?
-How could the industry change with emerging technology and do you have people in the business that will be able to adapt?
+How could the industry change with emerging technology, and do you have people in the business who can adapt?
 You may need to fill positions that don’t exist yet.

-84% of employers are set to rapidly digitalize working processes, including a significant expansion of remote work—with the potential to move 44% of their workforce to operate remotely.
-Identifying growing skill and working trend gaps in your workforce and industry will put you ahead of your competitors who are less equipped to overcome them.
+84% of employers are set to rapidly digitalize working processes, including a significant expansion of remote work—potentially moving 44% of their workforce to operate remotely.
+Identifying growing skill and working trend gaps in your workforce and industry will put you ahead of your competitors, who are less equipped to overcome them.

 Tips on handling skills gap

-In summary, you should start by evaluating the teams within your organization and determine where attention is required.
-A good knowledge of your business as a whole will save you from skill gaps slipping under your radar.
+In summary, you should start by evaluating the teams within your organization and determining where attention is required.
+A good knowledge of your business as a whole will prevent skill gaps from slipping under your radar.

 Training is key!
-Training will make your current employees feel valued and new/prospective employees be more productive.
-A high quality workforce is likely to be the highest determinant of business success, so don’t hesitate to offer training and support.
+It will make your current employees feel valued and new/prospective employees more productive.
+A high-quality workforce is likely to be the highest determinant of business success, so don’t hesitate to offer training and support.

-Thirdly, make sure you have a robust hiring strategy.
+Thirdly, ensure you have a robust hiring strategy.
 Be specific but open-minded about the candidates you consider.
-Think about what each person can bring to your business.
+Consider what each person can bring to your business.

 Closing

 Automation, in tandem with the COVID-19 recession, is creating a ‘double-disruption’ scenario for workers.
-By approaching your skills gap head-on, you can get more comfortable in knowing where you need to invest in training, resourcing and how you are going to actively tackle them.
-For many companies skills gaps are a weakness, but you can turn them into strengths!
+By approaching your skills gap head-on, you can get more comfortable knowing where you need to invest in training and resourcing and how you will tackle them actively.
+Skills gaps are a weakness for many companies, but you can turn them into strengths!

 Share